Apollo3zehn/FluentModbus/doc/index.md

 ## Modbus RTU server

-When you need a Modbus RTU server, you need to instantiate it like this providing a ```unitIdentifier```, which must be in the range of 1..247 and unique for each Modbus server / Modbus slave:
+When you need a Modbus RTU server, you can instantiate it like this providing a ```unitIdentifier```, which must be in the range of 1..247 and unique for each Modbus server / Modbus slave:

 ```cs
 var server = new ModbusRtuServer(unitIdentifier: 1);